Robert J. Henle: Saint Louis University

 That year, Henle also became the academic vice president of the university, a position he would hold for the next 11 years.
 He was regarded as a capable administrator and talented academic at Saint Louis University, while some students viewed him as inaccessible.
 As vice president, he oversaw the relocation of St. Mary's College from St. Marys, Kansas, to the campus of Saint Louis University in 1967.
 The university sought to improve the academic standards of the seminary by moving it from the countryside to an urban area, where it could become integrated into the university and take advantage of its greater resources.
 Along with the move, the school was transformed from a seminary exclusively for Jesuits into a graduate-level school of divinity that admitted students of any religious denomination.

 Henle also worked with the university's president, Paul C. Reinert, to shift Saint Louis University away from governance exclusively by Jesuits.
 While the board of trustees was transformed from one composed of senior Jesuit administrators to one of laymen and Jesuits unaffiliated with the university, Henle proposed that the university publicly reformulate the relationship between the Jesuits and the university.
 Rather than describing the university as "owned by" the Jesuits, he proposed that the Jesuits "supported" or "sponsored" the university.
 He also recommended that the Jesuit community sever its dependence on the university.

 Henle was a promoter of the humanities, at a time when federal funding of universities was increasingly being allocated for scientific and technical fields.
 In 1957, he addressed the International Congress of Philosophy, arguing that the modern priority of philosophy should be to encourage the use of "reflective intelligence," and urging philosophers to not excessively rely on empirical fields, such as psychology and psychiatry.

 Georgetown University

 Henle was appointed the president of Georgetown University on January 6, 1969, succeeding Gerard Campbell.
 He was the first president to be selected by a search committee, rather than by the Jesuit superiors, and was the first since Louis William Valentine Dubourg to have no prior connection to Georgetown.
-Henle was chosen in part because of his comfortability in dealing with politicians as vice president of Saint Lous University; the chairman of Georgetown's presidential search committee, Edwin A. Quain, desired someone who would become active in Washington, D.C.'s social and political circles.
+Henle was chosen in part because of his experience dealing with politicians as vice president of Saint Louis University; the chairman of Georgetown's presidential search committee, Edwin A. Quain, desired someone who would become active in Washington, D.C.'s social and political circles.